City of Mesa Department of Arts and Culture

 06/12/20 5:00 PM

-In-kind grants valued at up to $5,000 to Mesa, Arizona nonprofit organizations for community arts projects.
-Applicants must contact staff to discuss prices and availability prior to submitting an application.
-Grants are intended to encourage organizations to host arts activities, workshops, events, and festivals at a local arts center in the downtown area.
+Grants of up to $5,000 to Arizona nonprofit organizations for community arts projects taking place in a local arts center for the benefit of residents in eligible locations.
+Interested applicants must contact staff prior to submitting an application.
+Funding is intended to encourage organizations to host arts events, projects, and activities by offering reduced licensing rates at an arts center in the downtown area.
+Funded activities must serve the communities of Mesa and East Valley.